Denis Doulgeropoulos

 New Benchmarks

-Financial instruments previously tied to U.S. dollar Libor will instead be linked to SOFR.
-Per the ARRC, SOFR is a “nearly risk-free” reference rate that is fully based on transaction data from the U.S. Treasury repurchase agreement (repo) market.
-SOFR was recommended because it is suitable for use in most financial products and has much larger underlying transaction volumes than other Libor alternatives.6
+According to the ARRC, SOFR is a nearly risk-free rate based entirely on transaction data from the U.S. Treasury repurchase agreement market.
+Furthermore, regulators recommended SOFR because it supports most financial products and reflects significantly higher transaction volumes than other LIBOR alternatives.

-Depending on the product, financial institutions may reference alternative rates that are “credit sensitive,” since they may better reflect lenders’ funding costs.
-However, regulators have warned that switching to benchmarks other than SOFR may present similar risks to financial market stability as Libor.7
+Depending on the product, some financial institutions may reference credit-sensitive rates.
+These rates can better reflect lenders’ funding costs.
+However, regulators caution that alternatives other than SOFR could introduce risks similar to those seen with LIBOR.

 1, 4) Bloomberg, January 28, 2021